apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Represents the key of node labels.</p>
+<p>topologyKey is the key of node labels.
-<p>Nodes with a label containing this key and identical values are considered to be in the same topology.
+Nodes that have a label with this key and identical values are considered to be in the same topology.
-This is used as the topology domain for pod anti-affinity and pod spread constraint.
+It&rsquo;s used as the topology domain for pod anti-affinity and pod spread constraint.
-Some well-known label keys, such as <code>kubernetes.io/hostname</code> and <code>topology.kubernetes.io/zone</code>, are often used as TopologyKey, along with any other custom label key.</p>
+Some well-known label keys, such as <code>kubernetes.io/hostname</code> and <code>topology.kubernetes.io/zone</code>
+are often used as TopologyKey, as well as any other custom label key.</p>
 </td>
 </tr>
 <tr>